Kitware/wslink/README.md

 The client tracks subscriptions - the server currently blindly sends out messages for any data it produces which might be subscribed to.
 This is not very efficient - if the client notifies the server of a subscription, it can send the data only when someone is listening.
+The ParaViewWeb app Visualizer makes an RPC call after subscribing to tell the server to start publishing.

 ### Handshake